rotki/rotki/docs/api.rst

    :statuscode 200: Value distribution successfully queried.
    :statuscode 400: Provided JSON is in some way malformed or data is invalid.
-   :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 403: Logged in user does not have premium.
    :statuscode 500: Internal rotki error.

 .. http:get:: /api/(version)/statistics/value_distribution/